 ELISE MONTINOLA ZULUETA

 Elise is TULA’s Chief Operating Officer and a Co-Founder.
-She currently designed the operational systems and now leads operations across the network.
+She designed TULA’s operational systems and now leads operations across the network.
 Since college, Elise has been pursuing her passions in the fields of development, education, and writing.
-She worked as a recruitment and development associate with Teach for the Philippines.
-Aside from TULA, she is also the academic director of A-HA!
+She has worked as a recruitment and development associate with Teach for the Philippines and as the academic director of A-HA!
 Learning Center, a free after-school tutorial program for public school students in Makati.
 Elise graduated magna cum laude with a degree in Comparative Literature from the University of the Philippines

 Mara is TULA’s Chief Innovation Officer and a Co-Founder.
 She is responsible for learner development and growth.
 This includes ensuring learning coaches are well-trained in innovative techniques and that learning materials are both highly interesting and trigger great learning.
 Prior to joining, Mara pursued her interest in education and development by serving as a volunteer with rural communities in Tanzania and Kenya.
 There she witnessed the truly transformative power of education and sought to devote herself to educating young minds, by working as an English and Christian Life Education elementary school teacher.
 She graduated cum laude with a degree in Psychology and a Minor in Education from the Ateneo de Manila University.